 The rules on severance pay in detail

-- One and a half week’s pay for each year of employment which consists wholly of weeks in which the employee was not below the age of 41;
+- one and a half weeks’ pay for each year of service over the age of 41;

-- One week’s pay for each such year of employment which consists wholly of weeks in which the employee was not below the age of 22; and
+- one week’s pay for each year of service between the age of 22 and 40;

-- Half a week’s pay for each such year of employment not falling within either of the preceding bullet points.
+- half a week’s pay for each year of service under the age of 22.

-The maximum number of service years to be taken into account is 20 and the maximum amount of a week’s pay is GBP 508 as of 6 April 2018.
-Applying the above calculation, the maximum redundancy payment is currently GBP 15,240 as of 6 April 2018.
+However, the maximum number of service years to be taken into account is 20 and the maximum amount of a week’s pay is GBP 525 as of 6 April 2019.
+Applying the above calculation, the maximum redundancy payment is currently GBP 15,750 as of 6 April 2019.

 Author: Lewis Silkin